Frequently Asked Questions

 One caveat: some page components (e.g. pagination and sorting) may need to be replaced with FacetWP facets for paging and sorting, although FacetWP has built-in support for WooCommerce’s default pagination and sorting.

-Yes, FacetWP supports listing and filtering of posts, pages, and custom post types.
+Yes, FacetWP supports listing and filtering of posts, pages, and any custom post type (as long as it is searchable).

 Additionally, with a Professional license you can install the User Post Type add-on, which allows you to map users to a post type, and therefore filter users.

-No. FacetWP does not support filtering of taxonomy terms.
-But you can filter posts, pages and custom post types by category or taxonomy term(s), by setting a taxonomy as a facet’s data source.
+But you can filter posts, pages, and posts of any custom post types by category or taxonomy term(s): by setting a taxonomy as a facet’s data source.

 Besides posts, pages and custom post types, you can filter users, if you install the User Post Type add-on, which comes with a Professional license.